AMBER Alert issued for missing 3-month-old in Worthington

-COLUMBUS, Ohio — An AMBER Alert has been issued Friday evening for a missing 3-month-old infant who was abducted from Worthington.
+COLUMBUS, Ohio — An AMBER Alert has been issued Friday evening for a missing 3-month-old boy who was abducted from Worthington.

-According to the alert, the suspect is 38-year-old Keith Allen.
-He is described as being 6 feet, 1 inch tall and was last seen wearing blue shorts with a cheetah pattern with Corona flip-flops.
+Kasen Allen was reportedly taken from the Worthington area in a 2004 black Chevrolet Suburban that was later found crashed and abandoned near Robert Road and Interstate 270 in Hilliard.
+The suspect, identified as 38-year-old Keith Allen, is believed to have fled on foot with the child, according to the alert.

-The vehicle has a window tint, a roof rack, a dent in the rear passenger door, a missing back windshield wiper and a missing front windshield wiper.
-It was last spotted heading northbound on U.S. Route 23 at Campus View Boulevard.
+Keith is described as being 6 feet, 1 inch tall and was last seen wearing blue shorts with a cheetah pattern with Corona flip-flops.

 Call or dial 911 if you see the child, the suspect or the vehicle.
 You can also call 1-877-AMBER-OH (1-877-262-3764) or 911 to be transferred directly to the investigating law enforcement agency or to hear the alert information.